When it comes to money matters in a relationship, it is better to be wary than sorry. Money causes frictions even between the best of couples.

 If you are not okay with always paying the bills or your partner is not letting you pay the bills, then talk it out.
 Equality is a must in every relationship.

 When You Are Dating

-We think that while you are dating, it would be fine if the person who initiates the date pays.
-If you initiated the first date, you go for the bill, and if your partner asks for a second date, then it is fair for them to pay the bill or you can split.
-The vice-versa is also true.
+If you initiated the first date, you go for the bill, and if your partner asks for a second date, then it is only fair that they pay the bill or you can split.

-In a different scenario, where you decide to do more than one thing on a date like watching a movie followed by dinner, then split the bill.
-One should cover for films, and the other should pick up the tab for dinner or drinks.
-What approach you follow depends upon your level of understanding with your date.
+In a different scenario, where you decide to do more than one thing on a date like watching a movie followed by dinner, take turns to pay.

 When You Are In A Relationship